All of our Fire Resistant Gun Safes are

 The Crown and Triumph series were tested simultaneously at an ASME certified facility.
 Four unshielded temperature sensors positioned near the top and bottom of each safe were connected to two separate temperature recorders to verify internal temperatures.
 The test continued for two hours, heating the steel exteriors to cherry red.
 Afterward, when examining the burned safes, we found the intense heat had buckled and deformed the safes’ bodies, but the doors remained straight and sealed.

-The Trophy, Medalist and Model T series were tested simultaneously at an ASME certified facility.
+The Trophy, Victory and Model T series were tested simultaneously at an ASME certified facility.
 Four unshielded temperature sensors positioned near the top and bottom of each safe were connected to two separate temperature recorders to verify internal temperatures.
 The test continued for 75 minutes, with furnace temperatures exceeding 1500° F. The results prove that you can’t find better fire protection in an internal-hinge safe.